KeyboardKit/KeyboardKit/README.md

 ## KeyboardKit App

-If you want to try KeyboardKit Pro without having to write any code or build the demo app from Xcode, there is a [KeyboardKit app][app-store] in the App Store.
+If you want to try KeyboardKit Pro without having to write any code or build the demo app from Xcode, there is a [KeyboardKit app][App] in the App Store, that lets you try out many pro features.

-## Support this project
+## Support This Project

 KeyboardKit is open-source and completely free, but you can sponsor this project on [GitHub Sponsors][Sponsors], upgrade to [KeyboardKit Pro][Pro] or [get in touch][Email] for freelance work, paid support etc.